troclaux/notes/java.md

 - namespace: declarative region that provides a scope to the identifiers (names of types, functions, variables) inside it

-## introduction
+## properties

+- all code in java must be written inside a class
+- java uses a lot of memory because of java's virtual machine
 - object oriented

+- statically typed
+- is considered compiled AND interpreted
+- has garbage collection
+- functions are not first-class citizens
+- doesn't have hoisted declarations
+- type casting can be done explicitly or implicitly
+- strings aren't mutable
 - multiplatform: can run on windows or linux or mac without changing the code
-- concurrent
-- distributed
-- portable
-- safe
-- extensible
-- vast set of libraries and APIs
-- garbage collector
-- statically typed

 - JVM: allows java to run in any OS (Linux, Windows, Mac)
 - JRE: contains JVM and all the extra tools and libraries needed to run a Java program

 - `main()` method is required and you can only have one in a program
-  - `public static void main(String[] args)`
+  - `public static void main(String[] args){}`
   - entry point of a Java program
-- **ALL CODE IN JAVA MUST BE WRITTEN INSIDE A CLASS**

 ```java